ansible-collections/dellemc.os10/README.md

     ansible-galaxy collection install 'dellemc.os10:>=1.0.0,<2.0.0'

 ## Version compatibility
-* Ansible version 2.10 or later.
+* Ansible version 2.9 or later.
 * Python 3.5 or higher, or Python 2.7

 ### Using in Ansible version 2.9
+> **NOTE**: This step is not required for Ansible version 2.10 or later.

 To use this collection in Ansible version 2.9 it is required to set the below environment variable while running the playbook.

     ANSIBLE_NETWORK_GROUP_MODULES=os10